Pinkashew/GameDesign2/README.md

-**1-D Movement**
+**Gallery Shooting Game**

-"Class assignment for CMPM 120 where we explore 1D of movement"
+"Class project for CMPM 120 where we make our own 2-D Gallery shooter game"